mstanka/ztm-js20projects/README.md

 ### DOM, localStorage

-Switch between light and dark theme.
-Keep the user's preferred option in the localStorage.
+The user can switch between light and dark theme.
+Using local storage the preferred option is remembered by the browser.

 ---
 ---